besarbertasholli/valhalla-insights/README.md

 ## Deployment

-The application is deployed on a dedicated personal server and can be accessed here:
+The application is deployed on a personal dedicated server I had available and can be accessed here:
 🔗 [http://68.183.215.78:8080/](http://68.183.215.78:8080/)

 ## End-to-End Pipeline